Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Model and Methods

 \section{Model and Methods}

 In this section, we first describe the system under study.
-Subsequently, we introduce the metrics we use to quantify the phase locking of individual qubits and the synchronization of the composite oscillator.
+We then discuss the symmetry properties of the undriven steady state, and subsequently introduce the metrics we use to quantify the phase response of individual qubits and the synchronization of the composite oscillator.